speechly/speechly-unity-dotnet/README.md

 Streams a pre-recorded raw audio file (16 bit mono, 16000 samples/sec) to Speechly via the websocket API, logs data using callbacks.

 `manualUpdate: true` postpones Speechly callbacks until you manually run `Update()`.
-This is recommended as you will be able to modify GameObjects, which is not allowed outside the main thread.
+This enables you to use Unity API in callbacks, which is not allowed outside the main Unity thread.

 ```
 using Speechly.SLUClient;